 Every online casino is intent on increasing its profits.
-Different operators use different methods for this purpose: some are attracting new clients with the use of engaging bonus program and massive game offering, others are launching promotional web campaigns aimed at a large audience.There is, however, another vital point: maximizing the time players spend in the casino.
+Different operators use different methods for this purpose: some are attracting new clients with the use of engaging bonus programs and massive game offering, others are launching promotional web campaigns aimed at a large audience.There is, however, another vital point: maximizing the time players spend in the casino.
 In order to do this, you need them to always have the casino in the pocket, not only on their PCs.
 Mobile casinos fully meet these demands.
 They are available anywhere: in public transport and in queues, at cafes and hotels, and even outside city limits.
 All it takes is a smartphone with Internet access.So, what is a mobile casino?
 It is a mobile version of an online casino which is designed for smartphones and tablets and compatible with one or more operating systems.
 Virtually any online casino is initially designed for PC, with the exception of the rare cases when designers use a mobile-first approach and make a mobile version before a PC one.

 There are two big groups of mobile casinos: browser-based andapp-based.
 The former work like normal websites.
 They have the same URL as the main website but sometimes may be located on a sub domain.Mobile apps are installed on smartphones and tablets and work independently of a website.
 Generally, they are available for downloading on a casino’s website.
 This is especially the case for Android applications: Google Play prohibits gambling products whereas iOS apps are freely available at AppStore.
 At the current time operators are slowly moving away from applications.

 What do mobile casinos offer?